trixxmanaty/adzuna-jobs-integration/README.md

 # Adzuna Jobs Integration for WordPress

-This WordPress plugin integrates job listings from Adzuna into your WordPress site, allowing users to search for and view job opportunities.
+This simple WordPress plugin integrates job listings from Adzuna into your WordPress site, allowing users to search for and view job opportunities.

 ## Prerequisites